jayrulez/Bulkan/README.md

 These binding were generated using [Bulkan.Generator](https://github.com/jayrulez/Bulkan.Generator).

 # *Note*
-These bindings won't work with the stable version of Beef (0.43.1).
-Due to taking advantage of several fixes that have gone into Beef since, you will need to use the nightly version *01/22/2022* or later.
-You can grab a compatible version [here](https://nightly.beeflang.org/index.html).
+These bindings are usually tested against the latest [nightly build](https://nightly.beeflang.org/index.html) when updated.
+However, they should work with version 0.43.2 or later.
+If you experience any issues when using with the latest stable release then please create an [issue](https://github.com/jayrulez/Bulkan/issues).

 # Projects using Bulkan
 [imgui-vulkan-beef](https://github.com/MineGame159/imgui-vulkan-beef)